dandan-drori/Appsus/tasks.md

 # Daniel

-- style homepage

-- style user-msg

 - integrate <long-txt /> component into notes to prevent overflow

 - apps integration - send any note as email

-- styling
+- mobile - styling (breakpoint for input and stretch the notes)

-- bring miss-book app into the project in a different route
+- style book app